opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *mcelog plugin*: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions

+* *PMU plugin*: A read plugin that provides performance counters data on Intel CPUs using Linux perf interface.

 * *RDT plugin*: A read plugin that provides the last level cache utilization and memory bandwidth utilization